 - Place butter in a saucepan.
 Add onion, garlic, and seasonings cook over medium heat until softened, about 3-4 minutes.
 Add carrots and celery and cook until tender, about 5-6 minutes more.
 Stir in corn.

 - Whisk in cream and chicken broth a little bit at a time until smooth.
 It will seem thick at first.
 Continue adding a little at a time whisking until smooth.
 Simmer 1 minute.

-- Add drained potatoes, vegetables and chicken.
+- Add drained potatoes, peas, and chicken.
 Cook 1 minute more.
 Stir in parsley.
-Season with salt and pepper.
+Taste and season with salt and pepper.